-Advance Tax – What Is It?
+Advance Tax – What is it?

-The amount of income tax a person has to pay in advance instead of lump-sum payments at the end of a year is referred to as advance tax.
+The amount of income tax a person has to pay in advance instead of lump-sum payments at the end of a year is referred to as an advance tax.

 This tax is also known as a ‘pay as you earn’ tax.
 People must make advance tax payments in instalments on the dates set by the IT Department of India.